Action 1 – Phenotypic characterisation

 Evaluation of the productive characteristics of Siciliana breed chickens at a social farm located in Puglia Within the activities for the turnover of the SI breed conservation nucleus planned for 2023, 3 families were formed based on the genetic analysis performed on a group of 44 individuals (30 females and 14 males).
 The formation of the families took place considering the genetic distances between the females, the males were identified based on molecular kinships.
 Each family consisted of 1-2 males and a group of 8-12 females.
 All subjects were raised at a social farm located in Foggia – Apulia region (Cooperativa Emmaus), which is committed to the protection of animal biodiversity within a socially beneficial community.
 The project has created a small rural breeding farm of SI subjects.
 The social farm represents a rural production model that is perfectly suited to local breeds, thus contributing to their conservation and promotion.

-Phenotypic characterization of Romagnolo (RO) and Ermellinato di Rovigo (ER) turkeys During 2023, 20 RO-breed and 15 ER-breed turkeys were reared at the agreement farm located in the municipality of San Giovanni Rotondo (FG).
-The live weight of male and female RO-breed individuals was recorded monthly.
+Phenotypic characterisation of Romagnolo (RO) and Ermellinato di Rovigo (ER) turkeys During 2023, 20 RO-breed and 15 ER-breed turkeys were reared at the agreement farm located in the municipality of San Giovanni Rotondo (FG).
+The live weight of male and female of both breeds was recorded monthly.
 The mean weights, expressed as mean ± standard deviation from the first day of life to 180 days, are presented in Table 1.2.
 Mortality recorded up to 6 months was 40%.
 Oviposition in the two breeds started in January and peaked in the second half of March in the RO breed and at the end of March in the ER breed.
 A gradual decrease in oviposition rate was observed from the third week of June.
 The average number of eggs produced by each turkey hen was 65 for the ER breed and 70 for the RO breed.
 Adult individuals of both breeds (n = 6, RO; n = 5, ER) were subjected to morphometric measurements according to the FAO 2012 guidelines.
 The mean values of the quantitative traits recorded are presented in Table 1.3.
+Two incubations of eggs were performed for each breed to assess the level of fertility and hatchability, and the recorded results are presented in Table 1.4.

 Phenotypic characterisation for the assessment of innate immunity In the present task, the immune resilience of two turkey breeds (RO and ER) was monitored, considering the following markers: complement component 3 (C3), IgY, and lysozyme C (LYZ).
 Blood samples were collected from 5 males and 5 females of each breed.
 After coagulation (2 hours at room temperature), the samples were centrifuged at 3000 rpm for 20 minutes, and the resulting serum was stored at -20°C. The quantitative analysis of lysozyme C (LYZ) was conducted using a competitive enzyme immunoassay technique (ELISA kit), while a quantitative sandwich ELISA kit was used for the determination of complement component 3 (C3) and IgY.
 Optical density was measured at 450 nm using the Tecan-Infinite® M Nano model plate reader.

-Table 1.6 presents the results obtained.
+Table 1.9 presents the results obtained.
 The GLM procedure was employed to determine the effects of the considered variables (breed, sex, and their interactions) on the evaluated immune markers.
 A significant effect of breed and sex was observed only for LYZ.
 Significantly higher values of LYZ (ng/mL) were found in ER males, whereas in the RO breed, the highest values of this marker were observed in males compared to females (p<0.05).
 Although higher levels of C3 (µg/mL) were observed in males of both breeds compared to females, no significant differences were noted.
 IgY concentrations did not show significant differences between breeds and sexes, but the RO breed exhibited higher concentrations (mg/mL) than the ER breed.
 Understanding the parameters analyzed provides a preliminary insight into the immune status of these breeds, offering a useful framework for assessing their health and responsiveness to pathogens.

 Phenotypic characterisation of fresh semen The assessment of fresh semen quality was carried out for the following turkey breeds: RO and ER.
 The following quanti-qualitative parameters were evaluated: sperm volume and concentration, cellular membrane integrity (by flow cytometry) total sperm motility, progressive motility, and kinetic parameters (by CASA system with SCA software).

-The results obtained from the assessment of fresh semen quality of the native turkey breeds considered are reported in Table 1.7.
+The results obtained from the assessment of fresh semen quality of the native turkey breeds considered are reported in Table 1.10.

 University of Pisa

-Phenotypic characterisation of Livorno, Siciliana, Bianca di Saluzzo, Bionda Piemontese, and Millefiori Piemontese chicken breeds During the period under consideration, Livorno (L) and Siciliana (S) chicken breeds, hatched in April 2021 and raised at the Poultry Breeding facility of the Department of Veterinary Sciences at the University of Pisa, completed their second laying cycle by October 2023.
+Phenotypic characterisation of Livorno, Siciliana, Bianca di Saluzzo, Bionda Piemontese, and Millefiori Piemontese chicken breeds During the period under consideration, Livorno (L) and Siciliana (S) chicken breeds, hatched in April 2021 and raised at the Poultry Breeding facility of the Department of Veterinary Sciences at the University of Pisa, completed their second laying cycle by October-November 2023.
 All animals were raised on sandy soil in outdoor enclosures with partial roofing, under natural light and temperature conditions.

 The data concerning the Piedmontese breeds Bianca di Saluzzo (BS), Bionda Piemontese (BP), and Millefiori Piemontese (MP) preserved at the Poultry Centre for the Conservation of Local Genetic Resources (Carmagnola, TO – supervised by Prof. Achille Schiavone) have been collected and are made available as part of the technical consultancy contract between UniPI and UniTO starting from 05/03/2022 (refer to the technical report by the UniTO consultant).